jedaqsaul/expense-tracker/README.md

 - A handleDelete function App.jsx
 - Pass that function to ExpenseTable.jsx
 - Add a delete button in each table row, and hook it up

+#### what it does

+- Now each row has a delte button.
+Clicking it removes that student from the list and re-renders the UI
+- No reload needed.clean.instant